-AELRC sponsors two yearly conferences, ECOLT and CUALHE, and our staff often attends other conferences in applied linguistics.
+AELRC sponsors two yearly conferences, ECOLT and CUALHE, and our staff members often attend other conferences in applied linguistics.
 We also host speakers throughout the academic year and hold workshops on assessment-related topics.

 To learn more about upcoming professional development opportunities hosted by the AELRC, visit our Professional Development page.